Lawn Care Basics

 I’m not with the program.
 What’s for me?
 In the North, use Scotts® Turf Builder® Weed & Feed.
 That’s the best choice for most people, since broadleaf weeds like clover, violets, creeping Charlie and oxtails are so darn common.
 Otherwise, just apply another round of Scotts® Turf Builder® Lawn Food.

 And down here in the South?
 So easy.
 Just an application of Scotts® Turf Builder® Southern Lawn Food.

 Aren’t I supposed to back-off feeding in summer because it’ll burn my lawn?
 Au contraire.
 That’s one of the many lawn myths.
-It’s important to feed in summer because your grass is under stress (as are parents whose kids don’t go to camp.)
+It’s important to feed in summer because your grass is under stress.
 Your 4-Step Summer application is just what your lawn needs to stimulate the kind of deep root growth that makes the most of every watering.

 What happens if I didn’t buy the Four Step Program?
 For you we have Scotts® Turf Builder® Summerguard® Lawn Food with Insect Control.
 It gives lawns the super-powers they need to fight drought and build heat-resistance.

 Pumpkins, pumpkins everywhere.
 Why do I need to feed my lawn?
 Guess you didn’t get the memo.
 Fall is the absolute best time to feed.
 Your lawn desperately needs nutrients to bounce back from summer damage, and feeding now will help it get ready for its winter snooze.
 Even when air gets cool, the ground stays warm and roots take up nitrogen, giving them a spring head-start.
 It also kills tons of broad-lead weeds.